How To Apply

 Click here to apply.

-If you would prefer to apply using a Microsoft Word document, please email Genesis Sixteen Manager, Jess, at firstname.lastname@example.org and she would be happy to supply accordingly.
+If you would prefer to apply using a Microsoft Word document, please email Genesis Sixteen Manager, Jess, at email@example.com and she will be happy to supply accordingly.

 - Two songs from a prescribed set list provided by The Sixteen

 - One contrasting, classical song from any period of your choice

 - A short sight reading test (if time permits)